Subagents and Orchestration

 │ claude-code-guide · haiku │

-These are subagents—specialized AI assistants that Claude Code can delegate work to.
+These are subagents: specialized AI assistants that your coding agent can delegate work to.
 Each has its own expertise and isolated context window.

 You don't need to create anything yet.
 You already have a team ready to work.